 - Disney World table service restaurants are extremely popular, and many of them book up with Advance Dining Reservations months in advance.
 If you want to sit down and be waited on for a meal in the World, read our content on Advance Dining Reservations.

 - Be Our Guest Restaurant is currently the most popular dining establishment in all of Walt Disney World.
 Be Our Guest is quick service dining during the day and then switches over to a table service restaurant in the evening.
-You have a small chance of getting in for lunch via a long stand by line but your best bet is to make FastPass+ reservations as soon as possible.
-Dinner reservations regularly fill up immediately when the restaurant's 180 day booking window opens.
+You have a small chance of getting in for lunch via a long stand by line but your best bet is to make a reservation as soon as possible.
+Lunch (yes, you can make a reservation for a quick service lunch) and dinner reservations regularly fill up immediately when the restaurant's 180 day booking window opens.

 - Theme-park restaurants rush their customers in order to make room for the next group of diners.
 Dining at high speed may appeal to a family with young, restless children, but for people wanting to relax, it's more like eating in a pressure chamber than fine dining.
 If you want to linger over your expensive meal, don't order your entire dinner at once.
 Order drinks.
 Study the menu while you sip, then order appetizers.
 Tell the waiter you need more time to decide among entrees.
 Order your main course only after appetizers have been served.
 Dawdle over coffee and dessert.